RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 >
 > We use data provided by the City of Toronto about Toronto homeless shelter bed occupancy.
 Specifically, at 4am each night a count is made of the occupied beds.
 We are interested in averaging this over the month.
 We cleaned, tidied, and analyzed the dataset using the statistical programming language R [@citeR] as well as the packages `tidyverse` [@Wickham2017], `janitor` [@janitor], `tidyr` [@citetidyr], `opendatatoronto` [@citeSharla], `lubridate` [@GrolemundWickham2011], and `knitr` [@citeknitr].
 We then made a table of the average number of occupied beds each night for each month (Table \@ref(tab:homelessoccupancy)).
 >
-> We found that the daily average number of occupied beds was higher in December 2021 than July 2021, with 34 occupied beds in December, compared with 30 in July.
+> We found that the daily average number of occupied beds was higher in December 2021 than July 2021, with 34 occupied beds in December, compared with 30 in July (Table \@ref(tab:homelessoccupancy)).
 More generally, there was a steady increase in the daily average number of occupied beds between July and December, with a slight increase each month.
 >
 > The dataset is on the basis of shelters, and so our results may be skewed by changes that are specific to especially large or especially small shelters.
-It may be that particular shelters are especially attractive in colder months, leading to a substitution, which would have policy implications but not be reflected in Table \@ref(tab:homelessoccupancy).
+It may be that particular shelters are especially attractive in colder months.
+Additionally, we were concerned with counts of the number of occupied beds, but if the supply of beds changes over the season, then an additional statistic of interest would be proportion occupied.

 Although this example is only a few paragraphs, it could be reduced to form an abstract, or increased to form a full report.
 The first paragraph is a general overview, the second focuses on the data, the third on the results, and the fourth is a discussion.
 Each of these could be expanded to form sections of a short report.

 ## Neonatal mortality

-Neonatal mortality refers to a death that occurs within the first month of life, and in particular, the neonatal mortality rate (NMR) is the number of neonatal deaths per 1,000 live births [@alexander2018global].
-In this example we will create a graph of the estimated NMR for the past fifty years for: Argentina, Australia, Canada, China, and Kenya.
+Neonatal mortality refers to a death that occurs within the first month of life, and in particular, the neonatal mortality rate (NMR) is the number of neonatal deaths per 1,000 live births [@unigme].
+Reducing it is part of the third Sustainable Development Goal [@hug2019national].
+In this example we will create a graph of the estimated NMR for the past fifty years for: Argentina, Australia, Canada, and Kenya.

 ### Plan